Introduction

 - Enrolling new learners/employees into an 'onboarding' learning path

-- Enrolling a specific group of learners into specialized training
+- Enrolling a specific group of learners in specialized training

-- Enrolling all employees of who have a specific position, title or classification into a specific course or learning pathway
+- Enrolling all employees who have a specific position, title, or classification into a particular course or learning pathway

 Before you begin...